monora/tom/docs/routing-planning-process.rst

 The routing planning process starts with a first version of a `RoutingInfo` of a train.
-For each version and each section the `Path Planning Process` between `ApplicantRU` and `ResponseIM` of the section is carried out until the section is completeley *covered* with allocated paths.
+For each version and each section the `Path Planning Process` between `ApplicantRU` and `ResponseIM` of the section is carried out until the section is completely *covered* with allocated paths.
 We use an `UML sequence diagram`_ to describe the message flow:

 .. uml:: uml/rp-05-basic-msg-exchange-pattern.puml
    :caption: Basis message exchange pattern between involved parties

-If in between the partipiants find out, that a planned version of a RoutingInfo cannot be constructed, a new version is created and communicated by the `LeadRU` to the `ApplicantRUs` (Harmonisation).
+If in between the participants find out, that a planned version of a RoutingInfo cannot be constructed, a new version is created and communicated by the `LeadRU` to the `ApplicantRUs` (Harmonisation).
 These in turn inform their `ResponseIMs` with each `PathRequest` containing also the new version of the `RoutingInfo`.